nielskrijger/loaded/README.md

 ### Multiple timers (hierarchical)

-You can create a timer hierarchy where lower levels are aggregated in upper levels.
-To do this simply separate timer hierarchy levels with a dot, for example:
+You can create a timer hierarchy to aggregate statistics of different timers.
+To do this simply separate timer hierarchy levels with a dot in the timer's name, for example:

     var loaded = require('loaded');